jlucasa/discord-bots/README.md

-# discord-bots
+# meeting-notes-bot
- Discord bots that I choose to make sometimes
+Lightweight bot that serves and registers links to notes in JSON files